How to Book a Bus for a School Trip: A Simple Guide

 Key Takeaways

-Charter Bus vs. School Bus: Which is Best for Your Field Trip?
+Charter Bus or School Bus: Which is Right for Your Trip?

 Choosing the right transportation is one of the most important steps in planning a successful school field trip.
 The classic yellow school bus might be the first thing that comes to mind, but a modern charter bus often presents a much better experience.
 Your decision will likely come down to three key factors: your budget, the length of your trip, and the level of comfort you want for your students and chaperones.